rmeissn/esp-kwb-mqtt-ha-logger-/README.md

 * Removed MQTT publishing code and replaced it with Arduino HomeAssistant library (which includes MQTT)
 * Removed OTA capabilities (didn't worked for me)
 * Removed software serial code entirely (uart is used)
-* Removed debug MQTT code
+* Removed debug MQTT code & replaced it with a simple function
 * Improved code styling (according to my taste)
 * Improved overall readability
+* Improved & added
+  * photodiode range now matching 0-100% (for my boiler)
+  * boiler state also publishes "Neustart" and "Nachlauf" additionally to "Brennt" and "Aus"
 * Only publishing known values (not like Temp0-Temp19)

 ## Acknowledgements

-Many thanks to Dirk Abel for his reverse engineering of the KWB protocol: https://www.mikrocontroller.net/topic/274137 Many thanks to @windundsterne for his inital program Many thanks to @Duetting for his additions (more values to report)
+Many thanks to Dirk Abel for his reverse engineering of the KWB protocol: https://www.mikrocontroller.net/topic/274137

+Many thanks to @windundsterne for his inital program

+Many thanks to @Duetting for his additions (more values to report)